-The Outpatients project aims to provide benchmarked analytics across Outpatient departments for the first time, by looking at the detailed workings of Outpatient departments in Acute Trusts.
+The Outpatients project aims to provide benchmarked analytics across Outpatient departments, by looking at the detailed workings of Outpatient departments in Acute Trusts.
 The project includes profiling of service models, access and availability, activity, workforce, finance and quality.
 Specific deep-dive areas include referral and clinic management, appointment slot issues, IT systems and overdue follow-ups.

 This project is for all providers of Outpatient services.
 Subscribing members will receive: